Blog Tours: The Complete Guide To Virtual Book Tour Success

 - Do they say how big their mailing list is

-The reason to keep these things in mind is that you want to have your books on blogs that have an active community otherwise the whole idea won’t work.
+The reason to keep these things in mind is that you want to have your books on blogs that have an active community otherwise your efforts will be in vain.

 Brainstorm ideas

-Now that you have come up with a list of people to reach out to, it’s time to brainstorm something to pitch to them.
+Now that you have come up with a list of people to reach out to, it’s time to brainstorm your guest post to pitch to them.

 When it comes to pitching a blog tour or a guest post it’s important to make sure that the pitch has information in it that is personal to each blog so that the readers don’t think it is just a spam email.
 Put an interesting and personal spin on your idea.